sohoffice/swagger-down/README.md

 - Swagger 3 only
 - Advanced swagger feature like oneOf, anyOf are not supported.
 We're looking to add them if requested.
-- Oauth, open ID security structures are not supported
+- Open ID security structures are not supported

 Pre-requisite
 -------------